 Madagascar!
 Our world's fourth-largest island is, quite simply, unique.
 Five bird families and five mammal families (including the lemurs) are endemic to this massive island, and half the world's chameleons, weird and wonderful endemic plant families, and tons of other wildlife can be found here.
-An astonishing 120 bird species are endemic - including such exotic groups as vangas, ground rollers, cuckoo roller, couas, asities, and mesites.
-Lemurs vie for attention, from the tiny mouse-lemurs to the marvelous sifakas and the amazing indri with its calls that resound through the forest.
+An astonishing 120 bird species are endemic - including such exotic groups as vangas, ground rollers, Cuckoo Roller, couas, asities, and mesites.
+Lemurs vie for attention, from the tiny mouse-lemurs to the marvelous sifakas and the amazing Indri with its calls that resound through the forest.
 Our tour visits a range of habitats: grasslands, dry deciduous woodland, the bizarre spiny forest with its odd octopus trees (Didiera madagascariensis) and elephant's foot trees (Pachypodium rosulatum), lush eastern rainforest, as well as lagoons and mudflats.
-The birds that we'll look for include the roadrunner-like Long-tailed Ground Roller and the stunning Pitta-like, Scaly, and Rufous-headed Ground Rollers, as well as the highly-prized Subdesert Mesite, the unforgettable Giant Coua, the astounding Velvet Asity, and Madagascan Ibis, to name just a handful.
+The birds that we'll look for include the roadrunner-like Long-tailed Ground Roller and the stunning Pitta-like, Scaly, and Rufous- headed Ground Rollers as well as the highly prized Subdesert Mesite, the unforgettable Giant Coua, the astounding Velvet Asity, and Madagascan Ibis, to name just a handful.
 We invite you to join us on a special tour to an amazing island!

-We offer the following pre-tours and extension to this tour, which all can also be booked as a stand-alone tour: 7-day Northwest (Ankarafantsika/Betsiboka Delta) Pre-pre-tour, 6 - 12 October 2020 One hundred and twenty nine species of birds have been recorded in the north-western Ankarafantsika National Park, more than half of them endemic to Madagascar.
+Black-and-white Ruffed Lemur just hanging around We offer the following pre-tours and extension to this tour, which all can also be booked as a stand-alone tour: 7-day Northwest (Ankarafantsika/Betsiboka Delta) Pre-pre-tour One hundred and twenty-nine species of birds have been recorded in the north-western Ankarafantsika National Park, more than half of them endemic to Madagascar.
 They include Van Dam's Vanga, Rufous Vanga, the elusive Banded Kestrel, and the more easily observed Madagascan Fish Eagle, which can often be seen at Ravelobe Lake.
 The endangered Humblot's Heron can also be seen at Lake Ravelobe.

-6-day Masoala Peninsula Pre-tour, 12 - 17 October 2020 The Masoala Peninsula extension can generate the unbelievable Helmet Vanga, Brown Mesite, and Short-legged Ground Roller, as well as the largest - and most bizarre - nocturnal lemur, the aye-aye, and a stack more.
-6-day Berenty Reserve Extension, 31 October - 5 November 2020 Although most famous for its dense lemur population, with hundred of individuals per square kilometer (research on lemurs has been continuing here for more than three decades), Berenty Reserve is also a haven for birdwatchers, boasting a high number of endemic species.
+6-day Masoala Peninsula Pre-tour The Masoala Peninsula extension can generate the unbelievable Helmet Vanga, Brown Mesite, and Short-legged Ground Roller, as well as the largest - and most bizarre - nocturnal lemur, the Aye-aye, and a stack more.

+We hope to find Short-legged Ground Roller on our Masoala Peninsula pre-tour.
+6-day Berenty Reserve Extension Although most famous for its dense lemur population, with hundreds of individuals per square kilometer (research on lemurs has been continuing here for more than three decades), Berenty Reserve is also a haven for birdwatchers, boasting a high number of endemic species.
 With luck we might be able to find Madagascan Sandgrouse, Madagascan Green Pigeon, Torotoroka Scops Owl, and perhaps even Madagascan Cuckoo-Hawk here.
+This tour can also be combined with our Namibia, Okavango, and Victoria Falls tour.
 Itinerary (15 days/14 nights) Day 1.
 Arrival in Antananarivo Your international flight, or domestic flight if you have joined our Masoala extension, arrives in Antananarivo (shortened to "Tana" by most people).
-After arrival, you will be transferred to your hotel.
+After arrival you will be transferred to your hotel.
 Overnight: Relais des Plateaux, Antananarivo